failmap/failmap/docs/source/topics/usage/command_line.rst

 .. code-block:: bash

-   failmap report -o Arnhem
+   websecmap report -o Arnhem

-See failmap help report for more info.
+See Web Security Map help report for more info.

 Endpoint discovery and verification